Official Website of the

 The following offers the latest information about events and activities happening in the Diocese of Little Rock.

-The Calix Society of Central Arkansas helps Catholics in recovery or family members of those in recovery come together to find support and spiritual healing through the Catholic tradition.
+The Calix Society of Central Arkansas, which is sponsored by the Diocese of Little Rock, helps Catholics in recovery or family members of those in recovery come together to find support and spiritual healing through the Catholic tradition.
 It is a unit (chapter) of the national organization, originally founded in 1947 in Minnesota to help alcoholics in recovery.
 In more recent years, meetings have also included those in recovery from other addictions such as drug use, gambling, sex addiction and more.
-All are welcome to attend Calix Society meetings, which are typically held the first Tuesday of each month.
-Chaplain Father Andrew Hart ...
+All are welcome to attend Calix Society meetings, which are held monthly. ...
 More